 "Throughout my years of practicing law, I have had the privilege of having many colleagues, opposing counsel, and friends who were graduates of Chase.
 What has always made those people stand out for me was their commitment to the law and their integrity.
 I am excited to now be part of the process of assisting the next generation of Chase students find meaning and fulfillment and satisfaction in their careers in a very challenging time.
 Plus, I get to work alongside very talented faculty colleagues in that process."

-Prior to beginning his academic career, Professor Jack B. Harrison spent almost twenty years as a practicing litigator and trial attorney, repeatedly being identified in Best Lawyers in America.
-Throughout his practice, Professor Harrison represented clients in the areas of product liability defense, employment defense in class actions and collective actions alleging violations of Title VII and the Equal Pay Act, administrative and regulatory proceedings, and appellate litigation.
-Professor Harrison was a partner at Frost Brown Todd through 2009, where he was the first openly gay person elected partner at a large Cincinnati law firm.
-Professor Harrison then moved his active litigation practice to Cors & Bassett.
+Prior to beginning his academic career, Professor Jack B. Harrison spent almost twenty years as a practicing attorney, representing clients in litigation matters in the areas of product liability defense and employment discrimination defense.
+Professor Harrison was a partner at Frost Brown Todd, where he was the first openly gay person elected partner at a large Cincinnati law firm.
+Professor Harrison then moved his practice to Cors & Bassett, where he remains Of Counsel.

-Professor Harrison has also been involved in a number of pro bono matters throughout his career, including the representation of inmates in cases against corrections facilities alleging constitutional violations.
-In partnership with the Ohio Justice and Policy Center and others, Professor Harrison represented a class of severely mental ill inmates in Ohio prisons in a suit against the state of Ohio regarding the lack of adequate pre-release discharge planning for these inmates.
+Professor Harrison has also been involved in a number of pro bono matters throughout his career, including the representation of inmates alleging constitutional violations against state corrections facilities.
+In partnership with the Ohio Justice and Policy Center and others, Professor Harrison represented a class of severely mentally ill Ohio inmates in a suit against the Corrections Department of the state of Ohio regarding the lack of adequate pre-release discharge planning for these inmates.

 At Long Last Marriage, 24 Am.
 U. J. Gender & Soc.
-Pol’y & L. 1 (forthcoming 2015) (This article was listed on the top ten download list on SSRN in the categories of Constitutional Claims, Due Process & Equal Protection and Family Law.)
+Pol’y & L. 1 (2015) SSRN (among the top ten downloaded articles on SSRN in the categories of Constitutional Claims, Due Process & Equal Protection and Family Law.)

 On Marriage and Polygamy, 42 Ohio N.U.
-L. Rev. _ (forthcoming 2015) SSRN (among the top 10 SSRN downloaded articles in Marriage and Social Norms & Institutions)
+L. Rev. 89 (2015) SSRN (among the top ten downloaded articles on SSRN in the categories of Marriage and Social Norms & Institutions)

-Here and There and Back Again: Drowning in the Stream of Commerce, 44 Stetson L. Rev. (forthcoming) SSRN
+Here and There and Back Again: Drowning in the Stream of Commerce, 44 Stetson L. Rev. 1 (2014) SSRN

 Management of Electronic Data in Litigation, LEX LOCI (Northern Kentucky Bar Association) (December 2012)